mindylindsey/art-of-agility/index.md

 nav_order: 1
 ---

-# A Guide to Optimizing Agile Scrum Teams
+# Art of Agility: A Guide to Optimizing Agile Scrum Teams

 ## Why Agile?